-10 places to pick your own in Herts & Beds
+Best places to PYO in Herts & Beds

-Grab your straw hat and wicker basket: it's summer in England, which means it's time to PYO.
-From sumptuous strawberries to green veg and even blooming bouquets, here's where to pick 'em.
+Grab your straw hat and wicker basket: it's summer in England, which means it's time to pick your own strawberries, raspberries and more.
+Here are the best places to do it in Herts & Beds.

 Somehow, despite the juice stains and paying-to-do-manual-labour, picking one’s own fruit / flowers / veg is unassailably charming.
 So dust off the broad-brimmed hats, grab the children and head to the fields for some wholesome rural fun.